 - Thank you notes to the agencies are permitted following interviews.

-- Students may bring a writing sample or list of references to the interview, but they are not accepted online prior to interviews.
+- Applicants may bring a writing sample or list of references to the interview, but they are not accepted online prior to interviews.

-- By virtue of applying, students affirm that they have read the attached Contract and List of Responsibilities and agree to comply should they be offered and accept a fellowship as an MJF 2021 Summer Fellow.
+- By virtue of applying, applicants affirm that they have read the Contract and List of Responsibilities and agree to comply should they be offered and accept a fellowship as an MJF Summer Fellow.

 - Each agency makes its own interviewing and hiring decisions.
 Each is required to interview multiple applicants from all three schools and at least one first-year student.

-- The Interview process will take place in February, date and location TBD.
+- The Interview process will take place in February, dates TBD, using online platforms such as Zoom and Teams.
 In February, MJF will send notice of interviews and sign-up instructions to applicants selected to interview.
 The sign-up process will be hosted on an online platform and will be conducted on a first-come, first-served basis.